itamar92/im-website-fullstack/README.md

 ## How to Use

-First, you need to download the git folder to your computer. open a terminal for the client Folder and run:
+First, you need to download the git folder to your computer. make sure to have an installed version of .Net  and Node JS on your computer, open a terminal for the client Folder and run:

 ```bash